 My rating: 5 of 5 stars

 As one of millions of readers in the world who have loved Canada’s most famous red-haired Anne of Green Gables in books, films, and animation, I have always admired Anne’s creator, Lucy Maud Montgomery’s choice of words and illustrative descriptions of characters, things, and situations that make the story at once vivaciously realistic and fantastically romantic.
-Naturally, when I came across this book, I knew I had to read it with heart to find out more about her life written by herself.
+Naturally, when I came across this book, I knew I had to read it with a heart to find out more about her life written by herself.

 The Alpine Path is her autobiography, originally published as a series of essays in the Toronto magazine Everywoman’s World in 1917 at the request of its editor to write about her writing career.
 Montgomery found it odd because she did not think it as a “career” but something of a niche where she would always find comfort, happiness, and life itself abounded with the memories of beautiful Prince Edward Island whose chaste and restive loveliness was unsurpassed.
 Added to her natural affinity for words was her incessant diligence in practicing writing on a daily basis.
 Her topics of writing ranged from scribbling her thoughts and feelings to biographic accounts of her cats and critical book reviews.